Sameer8750/SCT_TrackCode_02/README.md

 <b> 🚀 Key Features </b>
 <br>

-Python Analysis: Delve into the Python code to discover the transformations and manipulations applied to the Titanic dataset.
+Python Analysis : Delve into the Python code to discover the transformations and manipulations applied to the Titanic dataset.
-Comprehensive Dataset: Access the complete dataset for your exploration and analysis.
+Comprehensive Dataset : Access the complete dataset for your exploration and analysis.

 <b> 🧰 Tools Used </b>
 <br>